-Combine butter and canola oil in a large bowl and stir until well-combined.
+Combine butter and canola oil in a large bowl and whisk until well-combined.

-4 Tablespoons unsalted butter, ¼ cup canola oil may substitute vegetable or avocado oil
+4 Tablespoons unsalted butter, ¼ cup neutral cooking oil

 1 cup granulated sugar

 Add egg, egg white, and vanilla extract.
-Stir very well, until all ingredients are thoroughly combined, and then add buttermilk and stir again.
+Whisk vigorously, until all ingredients are thoroughly combined.

 In a separate bowl, whisk together flour, baking powder, corn starch, and salt.